ffwff/hana/DOCUMENTATION.md

 philosophy, it's inspired by Pascal, Ruby and Javascript, and it's fairly fast and lightweight.
 Enjoy your stay in Hana!

 **This is alpha software!
-Things may break at any moment, please send bug report and stack trace to issues!**
+Things may break at any moment, please send bug report and stack trace to Issues!**

 # Examples